cordoval/CCDNMessage/README.md

 Dependencies:
 -------------

-Download and install the pagerfanta bundle as it is required, MessageBundle will not function without it.

-Follow the pagerfanta install instructions.
+PagerFanta
+CCDNComponent BBCodeBundle
+CCDNComponent CrumbTrailBundle
+CCDNComponent CommonBundle

 Installation:
 -------------

+1) Download and install the dependencies.

-1) Create the directory src/CCDNMessage in your Symfony directory.
+2) Create the directory src/CCDNMessage in your Symfony directory.

-2) Add the MessageBundle to CCDNMessage directory.
+3) Add the MessageBundle to CCDNMessage directory.

-3) In your AppKernel.php add the following bundles to the registerBundles method array:
+4) In your AppKernel.php add the following bundles to the registerBundles method array:

 	new CCDNMessage\MessageBundle\CCDNMessageMessageBundle(),

-4) Download and install the pagerfanta bundle as it is required, MessageBundle will not function without it.
-Follow the pagerfanta install instructions.

 5) In your app/config/config.yml add: